filecoin-project/FIPs/FIPS/fip-FCM.md

 Data onboarded after the transition to free multipliers will not face the risk of price hikes or dumping.

+It is hard to estimate how much user demand Filecoin will lose in the short-run, (both demand for data already stored on the network, and data that potentially could have been onboarded in the future).
+There are two reasons for this: first, we don't know how much of the data stored via Fil+ deals has an actual user behind it, second, because Fil+ distorted price discovery, we don't know what users are willing to pay for Filecoin storage and what miners are willing to accept.

 ## Product Considerations

 Removing the notary system will streamline data onboarding for users as well as lower costs and uncertainty for miners.